 Pupils’ acquisition and command of vocabulary are key to their learning and progress across the whole curriculum so we target early language and communication skills in pre-school using for example Big Chef Little Chef, which provides early literacy opportunities, such as following recipes, listening, following instructions, speaking and the introduction of new vocabulary

 Continuing this into FSU and KS1, we use Helicopter Stories and Early Talk Boost which is a targeted intervention aimed at children with delayed language development, boosting their language skills to help narrow the gap between them and their peers.

 We work closely with Voice 21 on providing a high quality oracy education, which empowers all pupils across all key phases.
 We

 participate in the Transition Through Talk Programme, in order to make sure our pupils are confident to articulate ideas, develop understanding and engage with others through spoken language.

 Battle Hill Primary School is a Talk for Writing school, which means our children can ‘read as readers’ and ‘read as writers’ considering the impact on their audience.
-English is taught using the principles below, enabling children to imitate orally the language they need for a specific genre, before reading and analysing good examples and writing their own effective version with their audience in mind.
+English is taught using the principles below, enabling pupils to imitate orally the language they need for a specific genre, before reading and analysing good examples and writing their own effective version with their audience in mind.